 Our instruments are regularly used by a wide range of industries from pharmaceutical and chemical companies to high-end mechanical engineering in the nuclear and aerospace sectors.
 They provide unique and essential information at the atomic and molecular level.

-Requests for beam time can be made at any time, and will be considered outside the normal ISIS academic peer-review process.
-It is recognised that some industrial problems require very fast responses, and the ISIS Collaborative R&D programme will give access to neutron and muon beams within two weeks of submitting an application.
+Requests for beam time can be made at any time, and are considered outside the normal ISIS academic peer-review process.
+It is recognised that some industrial problems require very fast responses, and the ISIS Collaborative R&D programme gives access to neutron and muon beams within two weeks of submitting an application.

 Key aspects of the programme